krNesland/eva/README.md

 # Eva
-(Early phase)
-An autonomous robot for use on an unmanned O&G production platform.
-Built on ROS and provides a web browser interface.
+Mobile Robot for Inspection on an Unmanned Offshore Production Platform.
+A proof of concept, developed with the ROS software and provides a web browser interface.

 ## Packages used
 - Navigation